 Sounds can mean there’s a broken or worn part that needs replacing, or that a part is starting to wear.
-They can also mean nothing, and may be a harmless peep that innocently comes with time and age.
+They can also mean nothing, and may be a harmless peep that comes with time and age.
 Part of doing your own repairs means knowing how to diagnose issues.
-Of course, there is no guarantee a certain sound will point to a specific part, but it can narrow it down to some possibilities.
+Of course, there is no guarantee a certain sound will point to a specific part, but it can help you narrow it down to some possibilities.
 From there, it may take some additional troubleshooting to find the cause.

 Location: The Wheel

 If you hear whirring or grinding noises from the wheel that amplifies as the car accelerates or as the car turns, chances are it’s a worn wheel bearing and it’s time to do some diagnosing.
 This can be tested by checking for any excess play in the wheel.
 If the problem is ignored, dirt and debris will likely sneak into the bearing, producing sloppy steering and decreasing the lifespan of the wheel bearing.
 You’ll want to complete this repair as soon as possible.

 Squeaking, Squealing, Screeching, Grinding, or Rattling